hmlkao/ansible-docker-mailserver/README.md

 ------------
 TLS certificates are issued by Let's Encrypt issuer by `certbot/certbot` Docker image according to [these instructions](https://github.com/tomav/docker-mailserver/wiki/Configure-SSL).

-Ansible role creates `systemd` renew *service* and *timer* which will run the service once per day.
+This role creates `systemd` renew *service* and *timer* which will run the service once per day.
 No cronjob configuration needed.

 Mail accounts
 -------------
-They are generated simply to file according to [these instructions](https://github.com/tomav/docker-mailserver/wiki/Configure-Accounts).
+They are generated directly to file `postfix-accounts.cf` according to [these instructions](https://github.com/tomav/docker-mailserver/wiki/Configure-Accounts).

 Troubleshooting
 ===============